hunter-teacher-cert/unit_plan-ai-machine-learning-3rd-to-5th-grade/README.md

 * Lesson 7: Training Data and Bias (Vanessa)
 * Lesson 8: What A.I. does well and does not do well, part 1?
 (Alana)
 * Lesson 9: What A.I. does well and does not do well, part 2?
 (Alana)
 * Lesson 10: Final Project in Scratch Jr. How would A.I. learn?
-(Vanessa)
+(2-3 days project) (Vanessa)

 ---